dhaval27/ccextractor_gui/README.md

-# ccextractor_gui
+# CCExtractor GUI for linux
-this is ccextractor gui for linux
+This is ccextractor gui for linux